Nagendra1997/mesibo-documentation/conferencing.md

 p2.call(null, "video-stream-1234-type-2" , on_stream, on_status);
 p3.call(null, "video-stream-1234-type-3" , on_stream, on_status);
 ```
-and the call attach on these different HTML element IDs do display them.
+and then call attach on these different HTML element IDs do display them.

 ### Muting Streams